-This field provides an opportunity to highlight any relevant links between OEREs and EREs, relationships between OERE items, indicators such as citations, awards, acceptance rates etc, or to address any unusual or unique aspects of OERE items relative to disciplinary norms, or any other information staff members wish to provide.
+This field provides an opportunity to highlight any relevant links between OEREs and EREs, any relationships between OERE items, or to address any unusual or unique aspects of OERE items relative to disciplinary norms.

 The contextualising summary narrative for OEREs is optional.
 Its presence or absence will not be a factor in the assessment of quality.